 • Modern buildings, tall skyscrapers, everything is brand-new • Range of luxury and affordable hotels and eateries • Feels like you’ve stepped into the future • Theaters, shopping malls, stunning gardens, and entertainment facilities

 Peaceful gardens on the grounds of a former Shogun’s estate, for an afternoon stroll surrounded by nature.

 – Shiba-Koen Park

-Tranquil, wide expanse of green gardens, perfect for picnicking and spending the afternoon lounging in the grass.
+The tranquil, wide expanse of green gardens, is perfect for picnicking and spending the afternoon lounging in the grass.

 – Advertising Museum Tokyo

-A museum documenting various advertising technique, a great option for people who have been in Tokyo for a while and want something different.
+A museum documenting various advertising techniques, a great option for people who have been in Tokyo for a while and want something different.